vhcd/vhcd.github.io/_posts/2022-02-14-scenario-authoring.md

 Obviously, traditional driving scenarios can't have an autonomous ego vehicle during the experiment itself, but they can very much have one during testing.
 So that's what we do: for each of our scenario, we implement the ego behavior we expect the participant to have in the ego vehicle's Blueprint, using our own [Virtual Driver](/virtual-driver), which is also used for all [NPC](https://en.wikipedia.org/wiki/Non-player_character) vehicles.

+One very obivous and immediate limitation is that participants aren't machines, and they won't all drive in the exact way we expected them; that's actually kind of the point of most experiments, to study the different behaviors.
+But this fact is not an issue if you acknowledge it.

+First, you have to realize that automating ego isn't meant to replace manual testing.
+The process is just [virtual prototyping](https://en.wikipedia.org/wiki/Virtual_prototyping) applied to scenario authoring, so it's meant to catch the "obvious" scenario mistakes.
+You still have to manually test your scenario, but if all goes well, you'll need fewer runs of those before reaching your goal.

+Second, you can add noise to your automation.
+When programming the ego vehicle, instead of setting it to follow a perfect 50km/h, you might want to add some random in there, let's say between 40km/h and 55km/h.
+That way, each time you run an automated test drive, you'll have a slightly different ego behavior, giving you a little bit more test coverage.

+Using the "automate ego" philosophy, you can then rely on all standard testing techniques, from [fuzzing](https://en.wikipedia.org/wiki/Fuzzing) to [smoke testing](https://en.wikipedia.org/wiki/Smoke_testing_(software)) and much more.

 ### Time dilation